What to report for OSBM grants

 There are 5 main things grantees report:

 All items should be reported using the grant’s online reporting form in Smartsheet.
-If you are unsure of how to find your grant's reporting form, please contact NCGrants@osbm.nc.gov.
-See also How to report.
+If you are unsure of how to find your grant's reporting form, please contact your Grant Administrator or NCGrants@osbm.nc.gov.

-- Use Smartsheet: Report how you spent the grant money using the form in Smartsheet.
-At least every quarter, submit your expenses by the Quarterly Reporting deadlines.
+• Use Smartsheet: Report how you spent the grant money using the Link to Data Entry Form hyperlink in Smartsheet.
+Expenses can be reported in real time but must be submitted by the Quarterly Reporting deadlines.

-- Submit Each Expense Separately: Do not group expenses together.
-Report each one individually.
+• Submit Each Expense Separately: Do not group expenses together.
+Submit each one individually.

-- Describe Items and Services: Include details about what you bought and how it relates to your grant’s work.
+• Describe Expenses: Include details about what you bought and how it relates to your grant’s Scope of Work.
 If your grant supports more than one project, specify which project each expense is for.

-- Employee Expenses: Submit these each pay period.
+• Employee Expenses: Submit these by each pay period.

 Additional Resources

-A grantee must submit a Quarterly Performance Report every quarter.
-A report is required even if there are no expenses to report.
+Grantees must submit a Quarterly Performance Report every quarter.
+A performance report is required even if no expenses were made that quarter.

 You must upload the completed Quarterly Performance Report into the Smartsheet reporting platform.